Hive Social

 Hive Social is a microblogging service and mobile app.
-The app received news coverage during the acquisition of Twitter by Elon Musk in November 2022.

-Hive Social was developed by Raluca Pop, also known as Kassandra Pop, with the help of a freelance developer, and the first version launched on the Apple App Store in October 2019.
+It was developed by Raluca Pop, also known as Kassandra Pop, with the help of a freelance developer.

+The first version launched on the Apple App Store in October 2019.
 A beta version for Android was released via the Google Play store on November 10, 2022.
 The app has been described as a hybrid between Twitter, Instagram and Tumblr, with text, image and video posts supported.
 Hive is rated for ages 17+ and explicit images are permitted, including sexual intercourse, genitalia and nude close-ups.
 Hive features a chronological timeline with no personalisation algorithms, while profiles offer a MySpace-like song playing feature.

+The app received news coverage during the acquisition of Twitter by Elon Musk in November 2022.